 - Find Your Favorite in the City of Presidents: Springtime on the streets of Downtown Rapid City is worthy of presidential approval, with all the former commanders-in-chief having executive authority over their own corner.
 Life-size bronze sculptures make them each approachable and their stories relatable, with enlightening details of their lives depicted.
 Stay tuned this spring for an update on the addition of Barak Obama to this Downtown attraction.

-- Gaze upon The Sculpture Project: The largest privately funded, public art commission in the United States is currently underway in the heart of Rapid City.
-Watch as master sculptor Masayuki Nagase transforms granite pieces into an exquisite work entitled The Passage of Wind and Water complimenting the best features of Main Street Square.
-Make sure you stop and look at the progress as the project will be completed later this year.
+- Gaze upon The Sculpture Project: The largest privately funded, public art commission in the United States is complete in the heart of Rapid City.
+Master sculptor Masayuki Nagase transformed granite pieces into an exquisite work entitled The Passage of Wind and Water complimenting the best features of Main Street Square.
+Make sure you stop, look and feel the hand-carved granite, another tribute to the big things that happen here.

 THRILLING OUTDOOR RECREATION